 This logo includes the points of contact for USM — Portland, Gorham, Lewiston, and Online — in addition to the pillar symbol (or icon) with the words University of Southern Maine to the right.
 This logo should be used when materials (e.g. posters, postcards, flyers, etc.) will be distributed into the community.

 The reason for this is to make every effort to keep our three campuses and our online opportunities top-of-mind for prospective students.

 This logo includes the pillar symbol (or icon) with only the words University of Southern Maine to the right (without the points of contact).
 This logo can be used in two ways:

 - When materials are presented to internal audiences only (current students, faculty, and staff)

 - On event-specific materials, such as music concerts, awards ceremonies, or a speaker/lecture series

-If you need help downloading or selecting a logo, need a logo without the campus designations, or have questions about USM style, please contact Greg Daly at 780-4772.
+If you need help downloading or selecting a logo, or have questions about the USM Style Guide, please contact Greg Daly at 780-4772.